 Following Philadelphia’s loss on Sunday to the New Orleans Saints that knocked the Eagles out of the playoffs, Wentz reportedly announced his transfer to several players in the Eagle’s locker room.

-“Wentz came and told a few of us that he’s packing his bags and moving to Bottineau to join the Jacks after today’s loss.
+“Wentz came and told a few of us that he’s packing his bags and moving back home to North Dakota to play with the Bottineau Jacks after today’s loss.
 He approached some team in Minot, the Beavers or something, to join their team but the Beavers declined,” said Eagle’s wide receiver Jordan Matthews.
 “I’m going to miss him and I wish him the best.”

 Wentz’s professional career has been a wild ride since being signed to the Eagles during the first round of the NFL draft in 2016.
 Wentz tore his ACL in 2017 while playing the Los Angeles Rams, sidelining him for the remainder of the season.
 Backup quarterback Nick Foles went on to lead the Eagles to their first Superbowl victory.